Reading the complex reality of India’s Jewish communities: Tiny – but still expanding

 Despite its small population (roughly 9 million) in territory half the size of Kerala, Israel’s disparate Indian diaspora has never cohered.
 “The Bene Israel, The Cochin Jews, the Baghdadi Jews, the Bnei Menashe, and Bene Ephraim may be defined as Indians, but the distance between the various communities is large,” Birvadker said.
 “For many years I was furious at this division.
 I thought that if we only worked together it would improve our status, but as I grew older I understood it’s impossible to talk about one community just as it is impossible to talk about one India.
 These are individual choices.”

 Thinking hard about Birvadker’s perceptive takes about identity – both Indian and Israeli – inevitably brought Hune Margulies to mind.
 The 63-year-old philosopher and poet (and founder-director of the Martin Buber Institute for Dialogical Ecology) is a cherished member of the Goa Writers group, to which I also belong.
-He was born in Argentina to Polish and Romanian refugees, made aliyah as a teenager, then moved to New York in his 20s (his doctorate is from Columbia University) before leaping to my own ancient ancestral village: the locality of Malar on the island of Divar in the Mandovi river.
+He was born in Argentina to Polish and Romanian refugees, made aliyah as a teenager, then moved to New York in his 20s (his doctorate is from Columbia University) before leaping to my own ancient ancestral homeland: the locality of Malar on the island of Divar in the Mandovi river.

 A full ethnic Malarkar writer